davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-01-12-how-do-variables-in-configuration-manager-2012-work-part-1.md

 ## Variables read during Task Sequence

 The variable we just set will only be available during a task sequence, for that matter, in any task sequence.
-An example for that can be seen in this article I wrote: <a href="http://www.david-obrien.net/2012/10/13/easy-versioning-of-imagesconfiguration-manager-and-powershell/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.net/2012/10/13/easy-versioning-of-imagesconfiguration-manager-and-powershell/', 'Easy versioning of Images–Configuration Manager and Powershell']);" target="_blank">Easy versioning of Images–Configuration Manager and Powershell</a>
+An example for that can be seen in this article I wrote: [Easy versioning of Images–Configuration Manager and Powershell](http://www.david-obrien.net/2012/10/13/easy-versioning-of-imagesconfiguration-manager-and-powershell/)

-If you want to know which other variables are available during a Task Sequence, have a look at this site: <a href="http://technet.microsoft.com/en-us/library/gg682064.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://technet.microsoft.com/en-us/library/gg682064.aspx', 'Technet: Task Sequence variables (Action and Built-In)']);" target="_blank">Technet: Task Sequence variables (Action and Built-In)</a>
+If you want to know which other variables are available during a Task Sequence, have a look at this site: [Technet: Task Sequence variables (Action and Built-In)](http://technet.microsoft.com/en-us/library/gg682064.aspx)

 You can also run this code in a script during a Task Sequence to write all the variables into for example your registry.